-The initial effort centred on nursing diagnoses, specifically problems.
-The focus of this release document is on the identification of SNOMED CT equivalencies for ICNP nursing interventions.
+The initial effort centred on nursing diagnoses, specifically problems - the focus of this release document.
+Other related work includes the identification of SNOMED CT equivalencies for ICNP nursing interventions and in the future ICNP positive nursing diagnoses (i.e. goals or expected outcomes).